On the Drazin Index of an Anti-Triangular Block Matrix: Introduction

 The standard notation $A\{1\}$ is used for the set of von Neumann inverses of $A$, that is, the set of solutions to the matrix equation $AXA=A$.
 A particular von Neumann inverse will be denoted by $A^-$.
+We may need to consider different choices of von Neumann inverses of $A$, and for that purpose we denote by $A^=\in A\{1\}$.
+A reflexive inverse of $A$, denoted by $A^+$, is a common solution to the matrix equations $AXA=A, XAX=X$.
+It is easy to check that $A^- A A^=$ serves as a reflexive inverse of $A$, for any choice of $A^-, A^=\in A\{1\}$.
 For further definitions and results concerning generalized inverses of matrices, the reader is referred to \cite{Adi, CampbellMeyer}.